Grade 7 Homeschooling Curriculum

 Our Catholic Legacy, Volume II helps students appreciate the richness of our Catholic heritage.
 Students learn about Michelangelo, St. Catherine of Sienna, Queen Isabella of Spain, St. Joan of Arc, Rembrandt, Cardinal Mindszenty, St. Maximilian Kolbe, and others.

-Also included in the course is Maps, Charts, and Graphs G: The World.
+Also included in the course is Map Skills: Grade 7.
 Topics covered include using an elevation map, reading a population map, and using a map and a graph together.

 Using Saxon Math 76, students improve their skills in working with fractions, decimals, and percents.
 They show proficiency in working with time, money, and area; exhibit skill in basic geometry and graphing; and improve their accuracy and understanding in problem-solving.